freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations/css-foundations-question-b.md

 }
 ```

-Instead of a period, we use a hashtag immediately followed by the case-sensitive value of the `id` attribute.
+Instead of a period, you use a hashtag immediately followed by the case-sensitive value of the `id` attribute.
 A common pitfall is people overusing the `id` attribute when they don’t necessarily need to, and when classes will suffice.
-While there are cases where using an `id` makes sense or is needed, such as taking advantage of specificity or having links redirect to a section on the current page, you should use Ids sparingly (if at all).
+While there are cases where using an `id` makes sense or is needed, such as taking advantage of specificity or having links redirect to a section on the current page, you should use `id`s sparingly (if at all).

-The major difference between classes and Ids is that an element can only have one `id`.
+The major difference between classes and IDs is that an element can only have one `id`.
 An `id` cannot be repeated on a single page, and the `id` attribute should not contain any whitespace at all.

 # --question--